flengyel/Zettel-Critique-Assistant-GPT/README.md

 # Zettel-Critique-Assistant-GPT

-GPT to critique your Zettels following three rules: Zettels should have a single focus, WikiLinks indicate a shift in focus, Zettels should be written for your future self.
-The GPT will suggest how to split multi-focused notes into separate notes.
-Create structure notes from multi-focused notes or a list of note titles and brief descriptions.
+This tool is a GPT-based assistant designed to enhance Zettelkasten note-taking by ensuring adherence to three fundamental principles:
+1. **Single Focus Principle**: Each Zettel should maintain a single thematic focus.
+2. **WikiLinks Usage**: Use WikiLinks to indicate shifts in focus between Zettels.
+3. **Future Self Orientation**: Write Zettels with the author's future self in mind, prioritizing clarity and utility over general consumption.

+The assistant offers guidance on splitting multi-focused Zettels into individual, focused notes and on creating structured outline notes from a collection of titles and descriptions.

 ## Purpose

-This repository maintains the instructions for the current version of the Zettel Critique Assistant GPT.
-The GPT is available use at [https://chat.openai.com/g/g-z5XcnT7cQ-zettel-critique-assistant](https://chat.openai.com/g/g-z5XcnT7cQ-zettel-critique-assistant).
+This repository provides the operational instructions for the Zettel Critique Assistant GPT.

+Access the GPT for use at: [Zettel Critique Assistant](https://chat.openai.com/g/g-z5XcnT7cQ-zettel-critique-assistant).

 ## LICENSE

-This work is released under a Creative Commons Zero v1.0 Universal license.
-My sole interest in releasing this work into the public domain is to promote the "... _epistemic values and motives_:   knowledge, understanding, learning, and the desire for all of these."
-(Leiter, 2)
+This project is released under the [Creative Commons Zero v1.0 Universal license (CC0)](https://creativecommons.org/publicdomain/zero/1.0/).
+I release this work into the public domain to promote the "... _epistemic values and motives_:   knowledge, understanding, learning, and the desire for all of these"  (Leiter, 2).

 ## References

-Leiter, Brian, The Circumstances of Civility (April 6, 2011).
-CIVILITY AND AMERICAN DEMOCRACY, Washington State University Press, 2011, U of Chicago, Public Law Working Paper No. 351, Available at SSRN: [https://ssrn.com/abstract=1804544](https://ssrn.com/abstract=1804544)
+- Leiter, Brian.
+"The Circumstances of Civility" (April 6, 2011).
+In CIVILITY AND AMERICAN DEMOCRACY, Washington State University Press, 2011.
+University of Chicago, Public Law Working Paper No. 351.
+Available at SSRN: [https://ssrn.com/abstract=1804544](https://ssrn.com/abstract=1804544).